music-suite/music-suite/docs/src/User-Guide.md

 # Pitches and Intervals

 In this chapter we will learn how to represent pitches and intervals and perform basic operations such as transposition and scaling.
-In the next chapter we will use these to build harmony concepts such as chords and scales.
+In the next chapter we will use these to describe harmony, chords and scales.

 ## The Pitch type

-The [Pitch][ref-Pitch] representation implements the pitch of common (or Western) music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.
+The [Pitch][ref-Pitch] representation implements the pitch of common (sometimes known as "Western") music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.
 As we shall see later this is not the only way of representing pitch in Music Suite, but it is common enough to be the default.

 ### Pitch names